angelside/zebra-password-changer-multi-cli-go/README.md

 ## Installation

 * Create password.txt file in the root, write the 4 digit number password inside.
-* printer_ip_list.txt file in the root, write the ip addresses one per line.
+* Create printer_ip_list.txt file in the root, write the ip addresses one per line.